-The Piramal Haveli is a birdwatchers paradise and there are many species of birds that can be spotted throughout the day.
-These include peacocks, sparrows, parrots, and the migratory birds – montagur's, marsh harrier, pale harrier, imperial eagle, tawny eagle, short-toed eagle, sparrow hawk, skylark, crested lark, ring drove, brown dove, blue jay, green bee eaters, black ibis and demoiselle cranes.
+The Piramal Haveli is a birdwatcher's paradise and there are many species of birds that can be spotted throughout the day.
+It is one of the most intriguing things to do in Shekhawati, bringing you close to birds like peacocks, sparrows, parrots, and the migratory birds – Montagu's, marsh harrier, pale harrier, imperial eagle, tawny eagle, short-toed eagle, sparrow hawk, skylark, crested lark, ring drove, brown dove, blue jay, green bee-eaters, black ibis and demoiselle cranes.

-For the adventurous bird watchers, there is also Tal Chhapar Sanctuary in Churu (97 kms away) – which is known for its variety of birds and is a unique refuge of the most elegant Antelope found in India – “the Blackbuck”.
+For adventurous bird watchers, there is also Tal Chhapar Sanctuary in Churu (97 km away) – which is known for its variety of birds and is a unique refuge of the most elegant Antelope found in India – “the Blackbuck”.

 The local people of Bagar are extremely talented crafts persons and create beautiful objects in their atelier homes which they sell locally or to larger shops in cities.
 These include tie and dye garments, traditional sarees, hand-made lacquer bangles, and intricate silver jewellery and accessories.

 If you are not in a hurry, they will invite you into the public areas of their homes to showcase and sell the products that they have created.
 Alternatively, you can purchase the same in larger shops in the Jhunjhunu market.